-A culture encouraging the reporting of Low-Level Concerns enables staff to share any concerns they may have, no matter how small, about the behaviour of any adult in the school.

-Concerns should not be limited to Safeguarding but could relate to behaviour which does not meet the professional standards expected within CGS.
+A culture encouraging the reporting of LLCs enables staff to share any concerns they may have, no matter how small, about the behaviour of any adult in the school.
+Concerns should not be limited to safeguarding but could relate to behaviour that does not meet the professional standards expected within CATS Global Schools.